|

 It made me sad, but her story was not unfamiliar to me.
 My "Pollyanna Perfectionism" was stripped away and there I was, feeling like she was telling my story, as her realities matched some of my own.
 I spent years in therapy to talk about the love/hate relationship I had with my mother.
 It did a lot to help me, as later I took on her care in the last years of her life.
 With God's grace, I was able to give to my mother what she had a hard time giving to me, unconditional love.
 I loved her, despite her NOT being a perfect mother.
 In fact when I was little I fantasized that I had a good and bad mother and when the bad one was in her glory, I knew that my good one was tied up in a closet, eager to be released to care for me.
 Talk about how my fantasies sustained me!
 My bad mother died with my good mother and until I read this honest recounting of someone's abusive mother, I quite forgot about my dual-sided mother.

-Moving on to another flower.
+Moving on to another flower. |

 I have struggled all my life to heal past pains.
 Are they related to my health issues of today?
 I have no doubt about it, and when I left home, I believe that I continued to live out the dramas that hadn't healed before.
 My supervisors often became a repeat of the relationship I had with my mother.
 Abused people often love those that abuse them and find others that are similar in their life to work out their unresolved issues.
 Counseling has helped and yet losses like losing my Zeldie cat only weeks ago, will often resurrect losses of my past.

-Pain resurfaces when the Grief Gate is opened.
+Grief Gate is opened.
 It is OK to feel sadness from the past, however unpleasant it might be.
 It is good to be in touch with all of me and not just the memories that are only happy ones.
 I have much tucked away I realized: pains of being misunderstood, and unaccepted; pains over losing my health and continuing to have ongoing health and disability issues; pain over experiencing a complicated career environment, dealing with employers that weren't fair and down -right abusive; pains with my personal insecurities that made me seek paychecks over being happy; pains from losses of friends and loved ones, and cherished pets.

-Sometimes upside down.
+Sometimes upside down. |

 While losses are part of everyone's life, much of my life was spent carrying a heavy oak cross while others around me seemed to only get light-weight aluminum ones.
 I have worked hard to keep a Pollyanna spirit and consider the benefits of such trials and they are there, to be sure.
 I do believe that I have been toughed and sensitized as well.
 My faith roots have grown deeper and I have become more sensitive, kind and compassionate to others.
 In fact I was just writing a piece about feeling others' pains, as again I seem to be overwhelmed by the number of friends and family that are dealing with struggles that dwarf my own.
 I feel their pain, and though I would love to shut it out, I cannot.
 I am grateful for the gift of my Zeldie Pooh, no matter how much I miss her now, and I need to be there for whichever friend or family member is in need.

 And yet onto another flower.
-He works very hard!
+He works very hard! |

 My dear friend's husband is struggling with a recent decline in his health.
 Not only does the entire family have chronic lyme disease, but her husband developed ALS symptoms, thought to be lyme induced; add to that only a week ago, my sister called to tell me that she had finally taken my suggestion and gotten herself a glucometer and called to report a fasting blood sugar in the mid 300 range and only hours later her blood sugar climbed into the 600's and her husband rushed to the ER.
 It was a good thing, as she had gone into diabetic ketoacidosis (DKA), though until that day she didn't even know that she was diabetic.
 I had diagnosed her over the phone but thought that she was going from pre-diabetes into a full-fledged Type 2 diabetes, and had no idea that she would be susceptible to DKA!
 Diabetes Type 2 hits many of us that are overweight, under-exercised, and middle age.
 She was sent home on insulin even though her blood glucose was still way too high, so high that she couldn't understand the directions as to how to take care of herself.
 I praise her husband for his committed care of her!

-Busy doing what bees do!
+Busy doing what bees do! |

 Many of my readers know Red, through Jon Katz's Bedlam Farm blog and know that his wonderful healthy sheep-herding dog has suddenly become very sick with Lyme Disease and its co-infections!
 It does seem that wherever I turn these days there is a war waged between life and death.
 Being in grief myself over the sudden loss of my cat companion, has over-sensitized me to what is happening to others.
 My rose-colored glasses have fallen off and I realize how much I am fighting back a flood of memories from my life that hasn't always been so great, or worse, has been down right awful!
 I could simply push it out of my mind but truly it is a good thing to see what hasn't fully healed while my vision is so clear!
 I don't want to shut the door but rather allow myself to look at the underlying sadness that doesn't often surface as it should.
 I want to see and feel the pains I thought I had "dealt with", when in fact they are likely robbing me of energy unconsciously suppressing them.

-And still another blossom, all day long working hard!
+And still another blossom, all day long working hard! |

 So I had a very good Mother's Day.
 It was a bit different than the Hallmark sort of Mother's Day, but perhaps the kind that I needed most.
 A day to be honest with myself about my very real life.
 It is less than perfect, but then being real often is!
 Life isn't easy and being open to the sadness and griefs that come with being a real person is important too.
 I didn't miss celebrating, the happy part will just come on a different day...I really am OK about the events in my life that have made me into being the person I am today.
 I wouldn't trade my life with anyone else's.
 It has been a unique walk and I treasure the lessons that have come my way, no matter how hard!
 I am glad that my sadness can be felt and realized before it lifts and it will, it always does!